Priyam1604/1512428_PriyamPatel_SFMLAssignment/README.md

 The linked list requires more memory to store the elements than an array, because each node of the linked list points a pointer, due to which it requires more memory.
 It is very difficult to traverse the nodes in a linked list.
 In this, we cannot access randomly to any one node.
 (As we do in the array by index.)
-For example: – If we want to traverse a node in an n position, then we have to traverse all the nodes that come before n, which will spoil a lot of our time.
+For example: â€“ If we want to traverse a node in an n position, then we have to traverse all the nodes that come before n, which will spoil a lot of our time.
 Reverse traversing in a linked list is very difficult, because it requires more memory for the pointer.
 Random access is not possible in a linked list due to its dynamic memory allocation.